AXA and AXA-ARAG, a subsidiary of AXA Insurance AG, are fully committed to data protection and security.

 - for malfunctions in the internet, imported data of any kind (infection by a virus, etc.), and in connection with links from and to other websites.

-When you access AXA's website, you declare your agreement with the above conditions.
+When you access AXA's or AXA_ARAG's website, you declare your agreement with the above conditions.

 Does AXA store data about user behavior?